keboola/keboola-as-code/docs/etcd.md

 For easier usage and more readable code, we usually define a `Schema` structure with helper methods, although this is not necessary.

+#### Repository

+Above the `scheme` layer, we use the `repository` layer, so etcd operations are not defined in random places, but in one place.

 ### Basic Operations

 The `etcdop` framework provides a high-level API for basic etcd operations such as PUT and GET.